RamSailopal/YottaDB-DR/README.md

 # Process

-NOTE - A number a terminal windows or tmux panel will be required for this exercise.
+NOTE - A number a terminal windows or tmux panels will be required for this exercise.

 Clone the this repo: